Sarahxys/IRIC_miRBooking/Identifying leaders and followers.md

 ```

-# Python script to cat all the cor result
+# Python script to cat all the computed correlation result
 ```
 import pandas as pd
 from io import StringIO